-It’s London Fashion Week Festival, and we can’t seem to get away from the buzz!
-London Fashion Week is crucial for fashion retailers to get their products seen, worn, and bought by big names in the media, as well as regular consumers like you and I.
+London Fashion Week is crucial for fashion retailers to get their products seen, worn, and bought by big names in the media, as well as regular consumers like you and me.

 This year, fashion retail brands have taken the social media world by storm with campaign after campaign to catch your eye.
 In fact, on Instagram alone, there are 1,596,784 posts using the hashtag #lfw.

-We’ve kept a keen eye on the fashion week social media campaigns, and compiled a list of five of our favorites so that you can take some inspiration for the way you use social media:
+We’ve kept a keen eye on the fashion week social media campaigns, and compiled a list of five of our favorites so that you can take some inspiration for your own marketing efforts.

 1. Tommy Hilfiger